Vossestrand Municipality: General information

-The municipality of Vossestrand was created on 1 January 1868 when the old (large) municipality of Voss was divided.
-The northern part became Vossestrand and the southern part remained as Voss.
-Initially, Vossestrand had a population of 2,009.
-On 21 August 1869, an unpopulated area of Voss was administratively transferred to the municipality of Vossestrand.
+The municipality of Vossestrand was created on 1 January 1868 when the old (large) Voss Municipality was divided into two separate municipalities.
+The northern part (population: 2,009) became Vossestrand Municipality and the southern part (population: 7,592) remained as a smaller Voss Municipality.
+On 21 August 1869, an unpopulated area of Voss Municipality was administratively transferred to Vossestrand Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the entire municipality was merged with the neighboring municipalities of Evanger and Voss, forming the present-day Voss Municipality.
-There were 1,573 residents at the time of the merger.
+On 1 January 1964, the following areas were merged to form a new, larger Voss Municipality: